iplox/iplox/README.md

 # Iplox Framework
 -----------

 Iplox is a small web application framework for fast development of powerful **PHP** applications.
-It facillitates and encourage to implement **MVC** and **REST** architectural styles.
+It facilitates and encourage to implement **MVC** and **REST** architectural styles.

-It Gives the appropiate solution for those who want to code with full control over their code but following *well-known conventions* and architectures.
+It Gives the appropriate solution for those who want to code with full control over their code but following *well-known conventions* and architectures.

 ##Disclaimer##
 This project is *currently under development*.
 Feel free to use it, but it's not recommended for production yet.